Stvnwastaken/fishapi/README.md

 # The fish api that scrapes multiple websites to find out the stocking schedule of fish in california

+### Im sorry but idgaf about making a frontend cuz im lazy and you can do it instead

 Currently there are **2** endpoints